-One option is to characterize XOS as providing Modeling-as-a-Service, since at its core, XOS provides a mechanism to define a set of models and use them to impose a particular behavior on an underlying set of components.
+It has been a challenge to succinctly characterize the service XOS provides.
+This document settles on Modeling-as-a-Service, since at its core, XOS provides a mechanism to define a set of models and use them to impose a particular behavior on an underlying set of components.

-But as deployed today, the first models loaded into XOS define a core set of service-related abstractions, so it is not unreasonable to conclude that XOS provides Service-as-a-Service, or more specifically, ServiceChain-as-a-Service.
+But as deployed today, the first models loaded into XOS define a core set of service-related abstractions, so it is not unreasonable to conclude that XOS provides Service-as-a-Service (or

+ServiceChain-as-a-Service).
 The paper introducing XOS as a multi-tier Cloud OS came to that same conclusion [1].
-Re-stated in more familiar terms, one could say that XOS provides a Platform-as-a-Service tailored for managing per-subscriber service chains at the access edge.

 But once the core models are loaded, the next step is to load models for individual services, representing the components configured into the system.
-As a result, XOS provides operators with the means to configure and control the system as a whole, meaning XOS effectively supports ControlPlane-as-a-Service, or alternatively, an Extensible Control Plane.
+As a result, XOS provides operators with the means to configure and control the system as a whole, meaning XOS effectively supports Operations-as-a-Service or ControlPlane-as-a-Service.